 In the U.S., it’s customary for parents to encourage children to take a special blanket or stuffed animal to bed with them.
 We believe that it comforts a child and helps them sleep, especially when they’re resting in new or unfamiliar places.

 Similarly, the indigenous people of the Guatemalan highlands take something called a worry doll to sleep with them.
 Children tell their worries to these small, handmade dolls and then place them under their pillows when they go to bed at night.

 Wherever you are in the world, getting good sleep has a huge impact on your quality of life.
 Chronic sleep deprivation and sleep problems are linked to mood disorders, medical problems, obesity, and many other harmful health effects.
 On the flip side, getting consistent high-quality sleep can help you function better throughout the day, leading to better concentration and productivity, enhanced mental health, better heart health, a healthier weight, and a healthy immune system.
 In short, good sleep is the key to living a happy, healthy, and productive life.

 Improving your sleep habits doesn’t have to be a chore.
 It’s easier than you think!
 Sleep Reset is a science-backed program that combines proven and effective sleep methods with individualized sleep coaching.
 You’ll get a natural, no-pills solution to your sleep issues so you can finally start getting better sleep.
 With a customized plan designed for your lifestyle and sleep patterns, a dedicated sleep coach, detailed sleep tracking, and much more, you’ll be on your way to better sleep in no time.

-Start by taking our thorough sleep assessment to learn more about how we can help you improve your sleep!
+Start by taking our thorough sleep quiz to learn more about how we can help you improve your sleep!